ibm-cloud-docs/power-iaas/managing-spp.md

 [On-Premises]{: tag-red}

-For IBM {{site.data.keyword.powerSys_notm}} Private Cloud, the core-to-vCPU ratio can be 1:20.
+For IBM {{site.data.keyword.powerSys_notm}} Private Cloud, the cores-to-virtual core ratio can be 1:20.
 The minimum entitled capacity must be 0.05 and can be incremented by 0.05.

 [Off-Premises]{: tag-blue}

-In a {{site.data.keyword.powerSys_notm}} on cloud user defined SPP, you can set the Entitled Capacity (EC) and Virtual Processor (VP) ratio (EC:VP) to 1:3.
+In a {{site.data.keyword.powerSys_notm}} on cloud user defined SPP, you can set the cores-to-virtual core ratio to 1:3.
 Using the 1:3 ratio, you can deploy Oracle licensing use cases without purchasing a dedicated host.
-Note the following limitations while using EC:VP ratio:
+Note the following limitations while using cores-to-virtual core ratio:

 * You can set the ratio only on a user defined SPP.
-* For non-dedicated hosts on Power10, you can increase the limit of EC:VP ratio to 1:3 for ECs less than or equal to 2.
+* For non-dedicated hosts on Power10, you can increase the limit of cores-to-virtual core ratio to 1:3 for entitled capacities less than or equal to 2.
-* For Power9 and for virtual machines with ECs greater than 2, the EC:VP ratio is 1:1.
+* For Power9 and for virtual machines with entitled capacities greater than 2, the cores-to-virtual core ratio is 1:1.

 <!-- Q2 -->

 You can specify the host affinity and anti-affinity between two or more SPPs with shared processor pool placement groups.
 For more information, see [Configuring shared processor pool placement group](/docs/power-iaas?topic=power-iaas-manage-SPP#configure-SPP-PG).